pyodide/pyodide-blog/content/posts/pandastutor.md

 time to visualize in-class code examples.

-Beyond user experience, this server-based setup was also a pain for us as system maintainers since we had to carefully configure our Linux and Docker setups to handle ever-increasing scale.
+Beyond user experience, this server-based setup was also a pain for us to maintain since we had to carefully configure our Linux and Docker setups to handle ever-increasing scale.
 Remember, we're university instructors, **not** professional software developers or DevOps staff!
 That means we don't have the know-how or institutional